TULiberalArts/Religion/pages/undergradaute.md

 # meta-data variables
 title: Undergraduate
 description: >-
-  Major or minor in Religion at Temple University.
-Study comparative religion in the historical and cultural mecca of Philadelphia.
+  Major or minor in Religion, continue your education outside the classroom, utilize academic advising and professional development, and fly in four at Temple University’s College of Liberal Arts.
+Review more information on tuition and admissions,
-keywords: 'BA in Religion, major in religion, advising, minor in religion, fly in four, tuition, advising, admissions'
+keywords: 'BA in Religion, major in religion, advising, minor in religion, fly in four, tuition, admissions'
 # custom variables
 sidebar: true
 sidebar_content: sidebars/undergraduate.html